nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Architecture

 The following __*Architecture Diagram*__ provides a high level visualization of the interaction between the various components of the app.
-Further elaboration  is given below
+Further elaboration  is given below.

 ![ArchitectureDiagram](img/ArchitectureDiagram.png)

-Libmgr is a Command-Line-Interface (CLI) application that is designed for librarians to manage library inventory efficiently.
-Its main architecture consists of a few components:
+The base `Duke` class consists of the main method which is responsible for:
+- Application launch: initializing the components in the correct order and setting up the data containers effectively.
+- Applicaiton teardown: shutting down the components, perform cleaning up and closing of processes where necessary.

+Beyond that, the libmgr application contains a number of other components:
-- ui: Contains TextUI, the class which manages the UI of the app
+- `ui`: Contains TextUI, the class which handles user interaction through the command line UI .
-- data: Contains the library catalogue and various item classes that hold the data of the app
+- `data`: Contains the library catalogue and various item classes that form the data of the app along with all relevant operations.
-- commands: Contains various command classes and a Parser class that handles the execution of user commands
+- `commands`: Contains various command classes that facilitate the execution of commands and a parser class that parses user inputs.
+- `storage`: Reads data from, and writes data to the hard disk.
-- common: Contains a collection of classes used by multiple other components, such as exceptions and messages
+- `common`: Contains a collection of classes used by multiple other components, such as exceptions and messages.
-- storage: Reads data from, and writes data to the hard disk

-#### Entrypoint of Libmgr

-The sequence diagram below shows an overview how the components and classes interact with each other in the application.
+-

+#### Application Launch

+The following sequence diagram

+#### Component Interaction

 ![InitializationMainFunction](img/InitializationMainFunctionSequence.png)